sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 console.log("FetchPrice deployed to: ", fetchPrice.address);
 ```

-The smart contract needs to be initialized so it knows where to read the relvant data add the following to do this:
+The smart contract needs to be initialized so it knows where to read the relevant data.
+Add the following to feed it the ClearingHouse address and the rest of the `initialize` function will grab the ClearingHouseConfig and Exchange:

 ```
 console.log("Initializing FetchPrice...")